Example Seaward Brief

 Captain's Notes

-• Day trip with family crew; conservative pacing fits your experience profile.
+• Day trip with family crew; a cautious pace fits your experience profile.

 • Latest marine forecast is current for the planned trip date, but still verify the newest update before departure.